crazyleg/telegram_data_clustering_2019/README.md

 My entry to Telegram Data Clustering content. https://entry1144-dcround1.usercontent.dev/categories/en/

+What's useful here?

+You can sneak peak a GoLang and C wrapper for fasttext here.
+It is exteneded version of something I found on the internet with extra wrapping function of vector extraction routine.

 Basically, my first attempt to write something of use in GoLang.
 Here's some things I implemented and general approach.

  - FastText integration.
 I've used FastText C++ library for model construction and inference, so I've CC'ed C wrapper for FastText and extended it to my needs, so I could call it from GoLang.
 It works smoothly.
  - For language detection I've used existing fasttext model.